Applications for the remuneration of liquidators, provisional liquidators, administrators, and receivers are governed by the

 The office-holder must state the particulars of any objections that have been received in response to notice of the claim for remuneration.
 Particulars of the objection will normally form part of the affidavit of service (see above).
 If the office-holder receives an objection they must serve a copy of the application for remuneration (ie the interlocutory process or originating process) on each objector.

-Where there are no objections to the application for remuneration, the application can be dealt with by a registrar in chambers.
+Where there are no objections to the application for remuneration, the application will be given a listing before the Corporations List Registrar at 11am on a Wednesday and in most cases will be determined at this first listing.

 Disbursements (including legal disbursements) are not to be claimed under these rules, as they do not form part of the remuneration of the office-holder.
 Similarly future amounts or estimates of remuneration to complete the application are not to be claimed.

-The following is a list of recent relevant Supreme Court case law concerning contested applications for remuneration:
+The following is a list of relevant Supreme Court case law concerning contested applications for remuneration: